 Walmart’s Strengths (Internal Forces)

 In this part of the SWOT analysis, Walmart’s strengths are all related to the size of its business.
-These strengths enable the company to withstand threats despite its weaknesses.
-Walmart’s strengths for further global growth are:
+These competitive strengths enable the company to withstand threats despite its weaknesses as a low-cost retailer.
+For exploiting global expansion opportunities, Walmart’s strengths for further global growth are:

 - Global organizational size